burlachenkok/exploring-python3/python_details.md

 See also [Interface and Protocols](#interfaces-and-protocols) in this document.
 What makes generators so compact is that the `__iter__()` and `__next__()` methods are created automatically.

-Generators in python are a specific type of functions that uses the (`yield`) statement.
+Generators in Python are a specific type of function that uses the (`yield`) statement.
 Example:

 ```python
 def one_two_three():